rejetto/hfs/README.md

 While this project focuses on ease of use, we care about security.
 - HTTPS support
-- Passwords are not saved, and user password is safe even logging in without https thanks to [SRP](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol)
+- Passwords are not saved, and not disclosed even without https thanks to [SRP](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol)
 - Automated tests ran on every release, including libraries audit
 - No default admin password

 Some actions you can take for improved security:
 - use https, better if using a proper certificate, even free with [Letsencrypt](https://letsencrypt.org/).
 - have a domain (ddns is ok too), configure it in "Internet" page, and enable "Accept requests only using domain"
-- install rejetto/antidos plugin
+- install "antidos" plugin
 - ensure "antibrute" plugin is running
 - disable "unprotected admin on localhost"